nautobot/nautobot-plugin-chatops-panorama/README.md

 ## Prerequisites

 This plugin requires the [Nautobot ChatOps Plugin](https://github.com/nautobot/nautobot-plugin-chatops) to be installed and configured before using.
-You can find detailed instructions for setting this up and configuring it [here](https://github.com/nautobot/nautobot-plugin-chatops/blob/develop/README.md).
+You can find detailed setup and configuration instructions [here](https://github.com/nautobot/nautobot-plugin-chatops/blob/develop/README.md).

 ## Installation